braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 This instructs the SDK to:
 - Register your application for push notification on the system.
 - Request the push notification authorization/permission at initialization.
-- Dynamically provide implementations for the push notification related system delegate. methods.
+- Dynamically provide implementations for the push notification related system delegate methods.

 {% alert note %}
 The automation steps performed by the SDK are compatible with pre-existing push notification handling integrations in your codebase.
 The SDK only automates the processing of remote notification received from Braze.
 Any system handler implemented to process your own or another third party SDK remote notifications will continue to work when `automation` is enabled.